-The presence of dissimilar scales in the resulting Navier-Stokes equations26 has spurred on the development of two mathematical procedures appropriate of a class of boundary-value problems with nonlinear scales.
-The first was a variant of the derivative-expansion method and was dubbed, for want of a better name, the composite-scaling technique (CST).^{27,28} The second was a more general, space-reductive approach based on Prandtl's principle of least singular behavior.
-The second was coined the generalized-scaling technique (GST) because of its ability to preclude guesswork in the identification of inner coordinate transformations.19-22 Its outcome coincided with the traditional WKBJ solution for problems in which both methods were suitable.
+The presence of dissimilar scales in the resulting Navier-Stokes equations (see Ref.
+28) has spurred on the development of two mathematical procedures appropriate of a class of boundary-value problems with nonlinear scales.
+The first was a variant of the derivativeexpansion method and was dubbed, for want of a better name, the composite-scaling technique (CST).
+The second was a more general, space-reductive approach based on Prandtl's principle of least singular behavior.
+The second was coined the generalizedscaling technique (GST) because of its ability to preclude guesswork in the identification of inner coordinate transformations $^{21-24}$ Its outcome coincided with the traditional Wentzel, Kramers, Brillouin and Jeffreys solution for problems in which both methods were suitable.
 In view of the wide applicability of the convection-diffusion equations precipitated by core flow models, the presentation of CST and GST space-reductive techniques became an important result in its own right.

-As suitably put by von Kármán,29 "it was the simple but powerful mathematical statement, preferably a differential one, that held the key to the whole complicated affair."
-In this spirit, having realized differentially accurate approximations, implications on core acoustics could be diligently pursued.^{4,5} In the process, new destabilizing sources of energy could be uncovered mainly due to interactions with the transpiring surfaces.10 In actuality, incorporation of these additional sources by Flandro have markedly improved our predictive capability prior to motor development.^{4,5} As shown in his 1995 paper,5 a favorable agreement with laboratory measurements could be obtained when vortical corrections were included.
-In the same context, the embodiment of unsteady rotational effects at the forefront of the energy balance equations could actually give rise to several new energy-related terms that were discounted previously.30 These corrective terms could explain, in part, the presence of parietal vortex coupling^{31,32} and turbulent interactions with the mean and unsteady flow components.
-While analytical solutions were sought for simple geometric shapes, a complete integral formulation of the stability integrals was provided by Chibli, Majdalani, and Flandro33 to analyze realistic solid rocket motors with arbitrary grain configurations.
+As suitably put by von Kármán (as quoted by Sears) "it was the simple but powerful mathematical statement, preferably a differential one, that held the key to the whole complicated affair."
+In this spirit, with the realization of differentially accurate approximations, implications on core acoustics could be diligently pursued.
+In the process, new destabilizing sources of energy could be uncovered mainly due to interactions with the transpiring surfaces.
+In actuality, incorporation of these additional sources by Flandro have markedly improved our predictive capability before motor development.
+As shown in his 1995 paper, a favorable agreement with laboratory measurements could be obtained when vortical corrections were included.
+In the same context, the embodiment of unsteady rotational effects at the forefront of the energy balance equations could actually give rise to several new energy-related terms that were discounted previously.
+These corrective terms could explain, in part, the presence of parietal vortex coupling and turbulent interactions with the mean and unsteady flow components.
+While analytical solutions were sought for simple geometric shapes, a complete integral formulation of the stability integrals was provided by Chibli et al. to analyze realistic solid rocket motors with arbitrary grain configurations.

-While the roadmap for flame zone analysis was sketched by Flandro.6 approximate being asymptotic solutions for the temperature contours within the motor were under development.34 Despite their intrinsic simplicity (reflected in the use of a 'super-heat source'), the asymptoticallyderived analytical solutions could be calibrated to emulate isotherms acquired from detailed numerical simulations.34 The key resided in the heat source attributes that could mimic the heat of reaction above the burning surface.
-The reader may find particularly interesting the recent numerical simulations of the burning zone by Chu, Yang, and Majdalani.35 These simulations have confirmed the presence of a virtually non-reactive, isothermal region above the flame where analytical approximations, such as the ones under scrutiny, become very effective in describing the gas dynamics.
-Since the outer region constitutes 98% of the chamber volume, the practicality of analytical solutions is evident.
+While the roadmap for flame zone analysis was being sketched by Flandro, approximate asymptotic solutions for the temperature contours within the motor were under development (see Ref.
+36).
+Despite their intrinsic simplicity (reflected in the use of a "superheat source"), the asymptotically derived analytical solutions could be calibrated to emulate isotherms acquired from detailed numerical simulations.
+The key resided in the heat source attributes that could mimic the heat of reaction above the burning surface.
+The reader may find particularly interesting the recent numerical simulations of the burning zone by Chu et al. These simulations have confirmed the presence of a virtually nonreactive, isothermal region above the flame where analytical approximations, such as the ones under scrutiny, become very effective in describing the gasdynamics.
+Because the outer region constitutes 98% of the chamber volume, the practicality of analytical solutions is evident.